Mark Neely asks Is ‘Born Global’ the new normal for software start-ups?

 Incidentally, both figures are depressingly low by OECD standards where the average is almost 50 percent of GDP.

 Tiny economy, aware of global issues

 New Zealand is a tiny economy, but everyone working in it is painfully aware of its relative international insignificance.
-I’d argue Australian businesses are misled by their seemingly large and buoyant economy and are more complacent about exporting.
+Australian businesses are misled by their seemingly large and buoyant economy and are more complacent about exporting.
 That Risk strategy looks smarter in Sydney than Timaru.

-I’m not a finance expert, but this tells me New Zealand companies suffer from poor access to venture capital – or if they have access to VC funds, they don’t have access to the right kind of venture capital.
+Compared to Australia and the rest of the world New Zealand companies suffer from poor access to venture capital – or if they have access to VC funds, they don’t have access to the right kind of venture capital.